gruppe-adler/Shoot_and_Scoot.Tanoa/README.md

 In order to find those stations they rely on targeting information from reconnaissance elements (e.g. UAV operators).

-### Signal intelligence
+### Reconnaissance
-The crews of the **signal intelligence** elements can use their vehicles as sensors that point into the direction of where
-* artillery has been fired from
+The crews of the **reconnaissance** elements can use their vehicles as sensors that point into the direction of where enemy artillery has been fired from.
-* TFAR radio calls have been started from

 They need to place these sensors wisely in order to enable accurate triangulation of enemy signal sources.